frankwang95/frankwang95.github.io/_pages/about.md

 </p>
 <br>

 My name is Frank.
-I live in San Francisco, CA. I am passionate about math, photography, music, literature, poetry, and photography and intend to share those things here.
+I live in San Francisco, CA. I am passionate about math, music, literature, poetry, and photography and intend to share those things here.

 This blog started as a place for me to write about mathematics and statistics and had, for a while, a very professional flavor.
 In line with that, I am a graduate of the University of Chicago.
 I spent time working on the Communicaton and Collaboration Machine Learning team at LogMeIn before joining Google.
 I've worked on GANs, clustering, NeRFs, Neural ODEs, and petabyte-scale MapReduce data pipelining.
 I'm generally interested mapping machine-learning, information theory, functional analysis, and differential topology.